robotsorcerer/robotsorcerer.github.io/_posts/2015-08-24-Lecture-One.md

 ---
-title: <center>Mathematical Modeling of Robots.</center>
+title: Mathematical Modeling of Robots.
 layout: page
 permalink: robots-modeling
 mathjax: true
-excerpt: "<center>A robot may not injure a human being or, through inaction, allow a human being to come to harm.</center>"
+excerpt: "A robot may not injure a human being or, through inaction, allow a human being to come to harm."
 comments: true
+category: [control,robotics,mathematics]
 ---

 <!-- Analytics -->